Open Water Information

 Aquatic Park Directions:

-Please note: the concrete bleachers at Aquatic Park are under construction!
 We meet on the grassy hillside at the end of the Van Ness Avenue.
 This is next to the Van Ness Avenue parking area.
 The best place to park is at the end of Van Ness Avenue.
 Van Ness dead ends down by the water in a big parking area.
 Park there and then walk East.
 You will see the water.
 This is Aquatic Park.
 You may also access Aquatic Park easily by Muni (19 Polk, 30 Stockton, 47 Van Ness, 49 Van Ness-Mission or F Market).See our map of the Aquatic Park area for parking spots, bathrooms, and landmarks.
 Google map here.

 Parking: If you drive, your best bet is at the end of Van Ness Avenue.
 There are lots of free spots there.